 Next to the grandstand is the Billy the Kid Casino – that rare casino to have limited hours of operation.

-Gambling here is available starting at 10 in the morning, and going until midnight on weekdays, and until 1 AM on weekends.
-Hours are an hour shorter in winter months.
+Gambling here is available starting at 10 in the morning, and going until 11 PM on weekdays, and until Noon on weekends.
+Hours can be shorter in winter months, or an hour longer in the summer months.

 There aren’t table games in this small, dark casino – just 300 video slots, including electronic versions of blackjack.